AliOsm/chromable/README.md

 ## Installation

+Since `chromable` is depending on `chroma-db` gem, you will need to install it using:

+    $ bundle add chroma-db

+Or, if you are not using bundler, install it by executing:

+    $ gem install chroma-db

-Install the gem and add to the application's Gemfile by executing:
+Then, install `chromable` and add to the application's Gemfile by executing:

     $ bundle add chromable

-If bundler is not being used to manage dependencies, install the gem by executing:
+Or, if you are not using bundler, install it by executing:

     $ gem install chromable